Introduction to bioinformatics - Turbo version - Course program 2012

 The Technical University of Denmark, Lyngby Campus, Building 208, Room 062.
 Directions on how to get to DTU (Lyngby) and a map of the buildings are found here: DTU Directions.

-The course runs for the duration of Weeks 23-25 (Mon 6th of June to Fri 24th of June) from 9:15 to ~16:30 (or whenever the computer exercises of the day have been completed).
+The course runs from Friday the 1st of June to Friday the 22nd of June, from 9:15 to ~16:30 (or whenever the computer exercises of the day have been completed).
+There will be no class on June 5 (Constitution Day).
 During the first week, we will start each day with lectures in the morning, and conclude with computer exercises in the afternoon.
 The second and third weeks will be dedicated to group project work.

 - Course materials: